Overview: All Tracks

 - Data Science Strategy & Leadership (3 Credit Hours)

 - Computing Platforms for Data Science (3 Credit Hours)

 - 3 Specialization Tracks consisting of: 3 Core Courses (9 Credit Hours in each Track)

 - Data Science and Business Analytics Practicum (6 Credits)

-- Each student's course choices must satisfy the requirements of at least one of the defined tracks (Analytics, Engineering or Business).
+- Each student's course choices must satisfy the requirements of at least one of the defined tracks (Advanced Analytics, Computational Engineering, or Data-Driven Business).

 M.S.
 Data Science Track Options:

 Advanced "Analytics" Track

 The Analytics track provides students with a greater knowledge and understanding of the quantitative methodology of descriptive, predictive, and prescriptive analytics: how to select, build, solve, and analyze models using methodology such as parametric and non-parametric statistics, regression, forecasting, data mining, machine learning, optimization, stochastics, and simulation.
 For a full list of analytics track courses and objectives, visit: Advanced Analytics.

 The Business Analytics track provides students with a deeper understanding of the practice of using analytics in business and industry: how to understand, frame, and solve problems in marketing, operations, finance, management of information technology, human resources, and accounting in order to develop and execute analytics projects within businesses.
 For a full list of business track courses and objectives, visit: Data-Driven Business.